CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/costing-material-and-resources/faster-costing-calculation-and-restoration-engine.md

 ### What do the activation changes?

-- ProcessForce Cost Roll-Up procedure is based on the new Faster Costing Calculation and Restoration Engine, significantly speeding up the whole procedure.
+- CompuTec ProcessForce Cost Roll-Up procedure is based on the new Faster Costing Calculation and Restoration Engine, significantly speeding up the whole procedure.
 - Two new options are available on the Cost Roll-Up form: Coproducts cost calculation and Scrap cost calculation.
 - A new form is available: Cost Comparison.
 It is available from the Bill of Materials context menu.
 It allows for comparison costs of production of a specific Bill of Materials with different batch size.
 - Update the Costing button on Item Costing works based on Faster Costing.